Laffargue-ElsysDesign/Software_RH/README.md

 RapportStage contains most of the images used in the report and presentation

 Impression_3D contais the machanical structure on the robot

+STM32 is the program running on the motor control board, that communicate with UART the commands and responds the odometry values